RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 local-storage-operator-57455d9cb4-4tj54   1/1     Running   0          10m
 ~~~

-Now that we have the local storage operator installed lets make a storage definition file that will use the disk device in each node:
+Now that we have the local storage operator installed lets make a "**LocalVolume**" storage definition file that will use the disk device in each node:

 ~~~bash
 [lab-user@provision scripts]$ cat << EOF > ~/local-storage.yaml